 All provisionally registered pharmacists are entitled to study time.
 This is a GPhC requirement.
 The amount and nature of the study time may vary according to individual needs, but it must be in addition to any study that you undertake independently in your own free time.
 If you are struggling to organise study time, you could contact the Royal Pharmaceutical Society (RPS) support line that has been set up for provisionally registered pharmacists.
 You do not have to be a member of the RPS to access this service.
 Call 0207 572 2737 Mon-Fri, 9-5.

-Whilst the GPhC has yet to finalise the exam date, if you need to ask for an exam adjustment you should get all of your paperwork ready in advance.
+If you need to ask for an exam adjustment you should get all of your paperwork ready in advance.
 Do not leave this until the last minute, as the deadline for requesting exam adjustments is normally set well in advance of the actual exam sit date.

 When you request an adjustment, you must tell the GPhC: